Ali-Amechghal/Daftar/README.md

-# MeinKampf
+# Solver

-Mean Stack Application that will help to save and get back your notes ,and solution aleardy used in previous projects, it kind of knowledge database
+Mean Stack Application that will help to save and get back your notes ,and solution aleardy used in previous projects, it's kind of knowledge database

 ## Usage